 Nicholas Korth, “subtlest of first horns”, has held the position of Co-principal Horn with the BBC Symphony Orchestra since 2000.
 In this capacity he has performed in many ‘Prom’ concerts at the Royal Albert Hall (including several first and last nights), toured throughout the world and been involved in countless radio and TV broadcasts.
 Highlights over recent years include the obligato horn part in Mahler’s Fifth Symphony, in Tokyo’s Suntory Hall under Oramo, and Fourth Symphony at the Proms and the Edinburgh Festival under Bychkov.
 He appeared recently as soloist – with the London Chamber Orchestra conducted by Christopher Warren-Green at St John’s Smith Square, London – in the world premiere of his new work Inscapes for tenor, natural horn and string orchestra.
 Featured in the same performance was Britten’s Serenade for tenor, horn and strings with Toby Spence.

-He lives in Hertfordshire with violinist Deborah Schlenther and their two children.
+Nicholas lives in Hertfordshire with violinist Deborah Schlenther and their family.